Artist of many mediums.

 Child of the world.

 As a teacher, Tess tasks herself with inspiring and lovingly challenging her students.
 She curates a dynamic yet restorative practice and tailors the experience for each individual—beginner to advanced.
-She’s learned from her own practice that the more she pays attention to her physical form, the more she deepens her awareness of the subtle bodies.
+She has learned from her own practice that the more she pays attention to her physical form, the more she deepens her awareness of the subtle bodies.
 Thus, she focuses on detailed alignment as well as the actions within the asana that draw the student deep within.